 It also has information about who can play.
 Please ring if you have questions about the information on the form.

-Games are played under the rules of ‘The Australian Rugby League Laws of the Game 2010’ but are modified to maintain safety and enable players of all ages and genders with a physical disability to play rugby league – to play the game they love!
+Games are played under the rules of ‘The Australian Rugby League Laws of the Game 2010’.
+But are modified to maintain safety and enable players of all ages and genders with a physical disability to play rugby league – to play the game they love!

 The game is made up of two halves, each of twenty minutes and with a ten minute interval.
 As per NRL rules a Try will be worth 4 points and a Goal 2 points.

-There will be no scrums in the modified game.
+There are no scrums in the modified game.
 An accidental knock on or drop ball is called as a tackle and at the completion of six tackles a change-over applies.

-Players wear either Black or Red shorts, with players wearing Red shorts playing touch football rules when attempting to “tackle” or be “tackled”.
-It is compulsory for players who are under the age of 18 years of age to wear red shorts.
+Players wear either Black or Red shorts.
+Players wearing Red shorts are those whose condition makes them unable to “tackle” or be “tackled” – touch only.
+It is compulsory for female players and players under the age of 16 years of age to wear red shorts.
 Players wearing black shorts will play the standard NRL tackle rules.

 Able-bodied players (ABs) can play in a support role on the field in physical disability rugby league.
 But not more than two per team are allowed on the field at any time.
 Able-bodied players cannot score tries, run with the ball for more than 10 metres, kick goals or kick in general play.
-A tackle is effected on an able-bodied player by a touch only, as per red shorts players.
+A tackle is achieved on an AB player by touch or tackle.